mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-2.md

 1. Go to repositories and click create
 2. Enter a name for the reporitory
-3. Select a repository that you would like to publish and choose a source branch
+3. Select a repository that you would like to publish and choose a source branch.
+I will use the [GitHub repository](https://github.com/micdemarco/Mic.Fraz) from [Part 1](/2016/11/12/setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1/).

 ![Repository settings](/assets/2016-11-21_22-53-16.png)